-Marks Range (%) Letter Grade Grade Points Description Grade of the
+Marks Range (%) ange (%) Letter Grade Grade Points Description of the Grade

-% marks > 90% О 10.0 Outstanding
+%marks > 90% 0 10.0 Outstanding

-80 < %marks ≤ 90 A+ 9.0 Excellent
+$80 < \%$ marks ≤ 90 A+ 9.0 Excellent

-70 < %marks ≤ 80 A 8.0 Very Good
+70 < %marks ≤ 80 А 8.0 Very Good

-60 < %marks ≤ 70 B+ 7.0 Good
+$60 < \%$ marks ≤ 70 B+ 7.0 Good

-55 < %marks ≤ 60 В 6.0 Above Average
+$55 < \%$ marks ≤ 60 В 6.0 Above Average

-$50 < $ %marks ≤ 55 С 5.5 Average
+$50 < \%$ marks ≤ 55 С 5.5 Average

-$40 \le \%$ marks ≤ 50 P 5.0 Pass
+$40 \le \%$ marks ≤ 50 Р 5.0 Pass

-% marks < 40 F 0 Fail
+%marks < 40 F 0 Fail

 - AB 0 Absent

 %marks ≥ 50 S - Satisfactory

-% marks < 50 U - Unsatisfactory
+%marks < 50 U - Unsatisfactory

 - W 0 Withdrawal

-8. Feedback and Continuous Improvement Mechanisms
+9. Feedback and Continuous Improvement Mechanisms

 Teaching-learning is driven by outcomes.
 Assessment strategies and andragogy are aligned to course outcomes.
 Every CO is assessed using multiple components.
 The attainment of COs is calculated for every course to know the gaps between the desired and actual outcomes.
 These gaps are analysed to understand where does the student lags in terms of learning levels.
 Thereafter each student's learning levels are ascertained, if found below desirable level, and intervention strategy is affected in the following semester to make necessary corrections.
 To cater to the diverse learning needs of its student body, K.R.
 Mangalam University employs a comprehensive assessment framework to identify both slow and advanced learners.
-Students' learning levels are continually assessed based on their performance at various stages.
-If a student's performance in internal assessments falls below or equal to 55%, they are categorized as slow learners.
+Student's performance in internal assessments falls below or equal to 55%, they are categorized as slow learners.
 Conversely, if a student's performance score in internal assessments is greater than or equal to 80%, they are identified as advanced learners.
 Such students are encouraged to participate in advanced learning activities.
 Through periodic evaluations and the utilization of modern management systems, the institution adeptly tracks students' performance across various courses, allowing for targeted interventions and support mechanisms.

-9. Academic Integrity and Ethics
+10. Academic Integrity and Ethics